Andrzej Poczobut: Awards and recognition

-On 11 November 2025, during the Polish Independence Day, President of Poland Karol Nawrocki awarded Poczobut in absentia with an Order of the White Eagle for "actively and decisively confrontating with the manifestations of resurgent neo-totalitarian regimes".
+On 11 November 2025, during the Polish Independence Day, President of Poland Karol Nawrocki awarded Poczobut in absentia with an Order of the White Eagle for "actively and decisively confronting the manifestations of resurgent neo-totalitarian regimes".
+On 3 May 2026, during the festivities of 3 May Constitution Day, Poczobut accepted the order in person.

 Personal life

 Poczobut was born on 16 April 1973 in Vyalikaya Byerastavitsa.
 He is married to Aksana Poczobut.
-He has a daughter (born c.
-2001) and a son (born February 2011).
+He has a daughter Jana (born c.
+2001) and a son Jarosław (born February 2011).

 Poczobut is a Candidate Master of Sports in chess and an amateur musician, co-founder of the Deviation punk-rock band.